NZ's Telecom to acquire Revera Ltd

-WELLINGTON, April 29 (Reuters) - New Zealand’s Telecom Ltd said on Monday it would acquire privately-owned local IT infrastructure and data centre company Revera Limited for NZ$96.5 million ($81.8 million).
+WELLINGTON (Reuters) - New Zealand’s Telecom Ltd TEL.NZ said on Monday it would acquire privately-owned local IT infrastructure and data center company Revera Limited for NZ$96.5 million ($81.8 million).

 Telecom said the acquisition would strengthen its ability to provide IT services to businesses, particularly cloud and data centre services.